Debt consolidation loans

 However, the idea of a debt consolidation loan is to pay off your existing debts rather than to borrow new money, so follow the steps above to calculate how much you need and then see your chances of acceptance for that amount.

 If you're not seeing many (or any) lenders for that amount, try a lower figure to see if that improves your results.
 Though be aware you won't be able to pay off all of your existing debt with it, so you'd need to make a call on whether it would help.
-For example, is it at a cheaper rate that would allow to at least clear your most expensive debt?
+For example, is it at a cheaper rate that would allow you to at least clear your most expensive debt?

 MSE weekly email